 Colorful food in nontoxic glass containers

-Glass is often described as one of the most nontoxic options for kitchen cookware and drinkware.
-But, is it really nontoxic?
+Glass containers are often described as one of the most nontoxic options for kitchen cookware and drinkware.
+But, is glass really nontoxic?

 • Lead (neurotoxic)